WE ARE NOMURA

 In a company culture that views complex work styles as ``interesting,'' he embodies his belief that ``more than being an office worker, one should live as a designer.''

-I feel that the way each designer lives their life is directly linked to their work output, and that this is a company that is interested in my unusual career as a unique individuality.''
+The way each designer lives their life is directly linked to their work output, and I feel that this is a company that is interested in my unique career path."

 I joined the company because I was moved by the designer's words, "Let's do it together."

-As a student, he studied architecture at the Department of environmental design at Hiroshima Institute of Technology, and majored in concept design at the Graduate School of Tokyo University of the Arts, gaining a wide range of knowledge from interior design to urban concept design.
-During my job search, I went to interviews in various industries, and the deciding factor in my decision to join NOMURA was the interviewer's words.
+As a student, he studied architecture at the Department of environmental design at Hiroshima Institute of Technology, and majored in concept design at the Tokyo University of the Arts Graduate School, acquiring a wide range of knowledge from interior design to urban concept design.
+During his job hunting, he interviewed in a variety of industries, but what made him decide to join NOMURA was "the words of the interviewer."

 Inoue: ``The main interviewers were three designers, and after they gave a presentation on their work related to urban development, Echiyo Suzuki, who is currently our executive creative director, said, ``I am also involved in urban development like this.Let's do it together.'' ``I got the impression that the company was seriously looking for people to work with, and I had an image of myself working as a designer, so I decided to join.''

-I had a hunch that the work at NOMURA was an extension of my own work.
-After joining the company in 2007, I was assigned to CC Company (abbreviation for Creative Communication), which handles corporate culture-related projects.
+I had a hunch that the work at NOMURA was an extension of my own creative endeavors.
+After joining the company in 2007, I was assigned to CC Company (CC: an abbreviation for Creative Communication), which handles projects related to corporate culture.

 The first project Inoue was in charge of at Hoshino Resorts was the renovation of the public bath at KAI Kaga, where customer satisfaction was sluggish at the time.
 Inoue, who started his career in the corporate culture field, made proposals from a different perspective than other designers.

-Proposing hotel concept design to increase customer satisfaction
+Proposing hotel concept design to enhance customer satisfaction

 ▲ “OMO7 Asahikawa by Hoshino Resorts”